2 Techniques for Counting

 Corollary 2.2 enables us to count the number of ways we can order \(n\) objects.
 A particular arrangement or ordering of objects is referred to as a permutation of the objects.

 Example 2.3 (Counting permutations) How many ways are there to order \(n\) objects?
-Ordering the objects correpsonds exactly to selecting \(n\) objects (from the total collection of \(n\) objects) without replacement and in some particular order.
+Ordering \(n\) objects corresponds exactly to selecting \(n\) of the objects (from the total collection of \(n\) objects) without replacement and in some particular order.
 Corollary 2.2 tells us that there are \(n!/(n-n)! = n!/0! = n!\) ways of doing so.

-The result from Example 2.3 informs us of how many outcomes there would be in a more general version of the random babies experiment from Example 1.6.
+The result from Example 2.3 allows us to analyze a more general version of the random babies experiment from Example 1.6.

 2.2.3 Without Replacement, Order Doesn’t Matter